 - In one issue of the Ren & Stimpy comic, Ren gets fed up with Stimpy's idiocy and wishes they had never met.
 Jiminy Lummox offers to show Ren the life he would have had without Stimpy; In this other reality, Ren is a rich and powerful businessman without peer or equal, and Ren loves it.
 When Ren wishes to stay, Lummox insists that Stimpy be given his own wish in return; Stimpy just wishes Ren the best, and Ren, touched by Stimpy's kindness, admits that Stimpy is his best friend.
 Lummox takes this as a cue to set everything to normal, leaving Ren furious.
 "The heart never lies."
 "MINE DOES!!"

-- The Katawa Shoujo fanfic "The Greatest Gift of the Heart" picks up from the Bad End of Hanako's route, and shows what would've happened if Hisao had never had his heart attack and ended up at Yamaku.
-In this fic, he befriended the other girls and Kenji, and without him, they end up lonely, miserable and plagued by their personal problems, while Hanako committed suicide.
+- The Katawa Shoujo fanfic The Greatest Gift of the Heart picks up from the Bad End of Hanako's route, and shows what would've happened if Hisao had never had his heart attack and ended up at Yamaku.
+In this fic, he befriended the other girls and Kenji, and without him, they end up lonely, miserable, and plagued by their personal problems, while Hanako committed suicide.

 - The Teenage Mutant Ninja Turtles fanfic "The Turtle Who Never Was" puts Michelangelo through the Wonderful Life plot, courtesy of two spirits (taking on the forms of Splinter and Shredder) who argue whether Mike's made a positive difference on the lives of everyone around him or not, and consequently take him on a trip to an alternate reality where he'd never been born, in order to find out.
 Although Michaelangelo initially feels like he really just made his brothers' lives harder, such as Donatello being even more brilliant and Raphael more focused now that Splinter could spend more time helping them deal with their respective issues without having to also train Mikey, Mikey learns that a hero he saved during his time as 'Turtle Titan' now retired after the brainwashing was broken because he was ashamed of the innocent people he killed, and also witnesses the death of his pet cat Klunk as Mikey wasn't there to adopt him.
 When Michaelangelo returns to 'reality', Splinter also notes that, while his brothers were more successful without him in this other reality, they were more successful as individuals, the rat encouraging his son to consider whether the turtles would be happier as individual successes or as one family.

-- In the Ouran High School Host Club fanfic, It's a Wonderfully Splendid Magnificent Life, Tamaki, with his mother ill and his grandmother preventing him from seeing her, wishes he'd never left France.
+- In the Ouran High School Host Club fanfic It's a Wonderfully Splendid Magnificent Life, Tamaki, with his mother ill and his grandmother preventing him from seeing her, wishes he'd never left France.
 Kotoko grants him this wish and lets him see what would have become of the rest of the club had he not left France, which causes him to reconsider, especially when he realizes that not even he and his mother are happy there.

-- In chapter 14 of the A Certain Magical Index fic Twist Of Fate, Kuroko (who hates Touma) and Awaki accidentally wind up in a world where Touma had never been born (they were both in the middle of teleporting, causing them to be unaffected when Touma got Ret Goned).
+- In chapter 14 of the A Certain Magical Index fic Twist of Fate, Kuroko (who hates Touma) and Awaki accidentally wind up in a world where Touma had never been born (they were both in the middle of teleporting, causing them to be unaffected when Touma got Ret Goned).
 They are guided by a mysterious man named Moses who is unaffected by changes in the timeline.
 Without Touma, this is a Crapsack World to the extreme.
 Academy City is a military state, World War III raged, and practically everybody Touma helped is dead, insane, etc. When they manage to restore the timeline, Kuroko finally lets go of her grudge, noting how important he is and how much she and her friends owe him.